Call for Free 24/7 Motorcycle NJ Lawyer 1 (800) LAW-4-HOGS

 NJ Motorcycle Accident Lawyer

-Motorcycle riders might understand many of the risks they face when they take their bike out on the road, but understanding those risks doesn’t make things any better if you get in a motorcycle accident.
+Motorcycle riders might understand many of the risks they face when they take their bike out on the road, but understanding those risks does not make things any better if you get in a motorcycle accident.
 If you were involved in a motorcycle accident and suffered serious injuries, you may have substantial medical expenses, lost wages, and pain and suffering that need compensation.

 Proving Fault After a Newark Motorcycle Accident

 If you were riding a motorcycle when you were involved in an auto accident, there is nothing about riding a motorcycle that automatically makes you at fault in any way.
 Many other drivers like to blame motorcyclists for crashes by claiming that they came out of nowhere or that they should have been in a car where there is more protection.
 A motorcyclist has the same rights and duties on the road as the driver of any other vehicle, so these arguments are not really valid.
-Similarly, the law in New Jersey only requires helmets; the fact that you didn’t wear other pads or full body armor on your bike should not be used against you in court because it’s not a very reasonable request.
+Similarly, the law in New Jersey only requires helmets; the fact that you did not wear other pads or full body armor on your bike should not be used against you in court because it is not a very reasonable request.

 Instead, the question of who is at fault for a motorcycle accident should be handled the same way as the question of who is at fault in a car accident or a truck accident.
-This means that the insurance company or the judge and jury should look at which drivers followed the law, and who made mistakes or errors in judgment that led to the crash.
+This means that the insurance company or the judge and jury should look at which drivers followed the law and who made mistakes or errors in judgment that led to the crash.

-In most motorcycle accidents where the other driver is at fault, the driver who caused the accident is responsible because they failed to keep a proper lookout for motorcycles, they failed to yield to a motorcycle, they were driving under the influence, or they committed some other traffic violation.
+In most motorcycle accidents where the other driver is at fault, the driver who caused the accident is responsible because they failed to keep a proper lookout for motorcycles, failed to yield to a motorcycle, they were driving under the influence, or they committed some other traffic violation.
 These traffic violations and obvious errors behind the wheel can help you hold these drivers responsible after a serious crash.

 Suing for Damages in a Motorcycle Accident in Newark, NJ

 After a crash, you might have some options to seek compensation for your injuries.
 First, you can file a claim with the insurance companies involved.
-If you have first-party insurance coverage, this may cover some injuries and damages in the crash, but deductibles and policy limits might mean that only a fraction of the damages is covered.
+If you have first-party insurance coverage, this may cover some injuries and damages in the crash, but deductibles and policy limits might mean that only a fraction of the damages are covered.
 If you file a third-party claim against the at-fault driver’s insurance, they may refuse to pay or acknowledge their driver’s fault, and even if they do pay, damages for pain and suffering might not be covered.

 The alternative is often to file your case in court.
 A lawsuit against the at-fault driver can unlock access to additional damages such as pain and suffering, and a jury verdict for damages for medical expenses and lost wages can cover these damages at their full cost instead of forcing you to accept discounted damages from an insurance claim.